-Companies building in urban areas in close proximity to harbours or estuaries often favour sourcing aggregate from dredging over quarries.
+Companies building in urban areas near harbours or estuaries often favour sourcing aggregate from dredging over quarries.
 This is due to easier and quicker access to the aggregate plus lower transportation costs.
 Over 20% of the UK’s supply of sand and gravel is dredged from the seabed.

 As land-based quarrying comes under pressure from environmental and planning restrictions, this marine resource is growing in importance in the construction supply industry.
 Large-scale marine dredging is achieved by a fleet of purpose-built aggregate dredging ships, operating around the clock in all weathers.

 At the heart of the dredging process are powerful electric-powered centrifugal pumps, capable of drawing sand and gravel in large volumes from the seabed, which can be up to 60m below the ship.
 In addition to these huge pumps, slurry pumps are required to pump the excess water back to the sea.
 These pumps need to be very reliable and capable of handling abrasive fluids.
 An ideal application for SlurryPro pumps.
 SlurryPro pumps can be found on a number of dredgers in the UK including the Southampton-based vessel ‘Clarissa’ which is owned by Aggregate Industries and on a vessel owned by CEMEX UK Marine, also based in Southampton.

 SLURRYPRO A Better Slurry Pump Experience